 In this interview, Albert founder & CEO Antoine Vatar explains how Arcanys’ technical expertise, problem-solving skills, and human-first approach were key to propelling their app to greater heights and improving the work of a previous agency significantly.

 Wanna watch the full interview instead?
 Play the video below!

-"We specialize in corporate softwares for medium to big companies with a dispatched workforce.”
+"We specialize in corporate software for medium to big companies with a dispatched workforce.”